javascript-tutorial/en.javascript.info/9-regular-expressions/10-regexp-greedy-and-lazy/article.md

     ![](witch_lazy6.svg)

 In this example we saw how the lazy mode works for `pattern:+?`.
-Quantifiers `pattern:+?` and `pattern:??` work the similar way -- the regexp engine increases the number of repetitions only if the rest of the pattern can't match on the given position.
+Quantifiers `pattern:*?` and `pattern:??` work the similar way -- the regexp engine increases the number of repetitions only if the rest of the pattern can't match on the given position.

 **Laziness is only enabled for the quantifier with `?`.**